Easy Healthy Homemade Peanut Butter Coconut Oil Dog Treats

 Pour the mixture into your molds after you have placed them on a tray.

-Once your molds are full place them in the freezer for at least two hours until they are frozen.
+Once your molds are filled, place them in the freezer for at least two hours until frozen.

-Serve to your dog!!
-Our dog has devoured these and I love that that coconut oil is good for his skin and coat as well.
+Our dog has devoured these, and I love that coconut oil is also good for his skin and coat.

-The molds came with different sizes and treat shapes, the larger ones he does seem to break in half and drop on the floor so we will fill all the smaller ones first next time.
+The molds came in different sizes and treat shapes; the larger ones he does seem to break in half and drop on the floor so we will fill all the smaller ones first next time.

 Ingredients